nology-tech/packages-codealong/notes/Challenge01/solution.md

 <button id="confetti-button">Fire Confetti</button>
 ```

-Create a fire confetti button and hook it up to the on click of the button
+Create a fire confetti button and hook it up to the on click of the button, it's important to note we do want two separate functions here: one for the fireConfetti and one to handle the event listener (this will become important when we add parameters to fireConfetti later)

 ```js
 import "./style.scss";